Simone Biles Appears To Have New Boyfriend, Judging By Instagram Photo

 It appears Simone Biles finally has a boyfriend.

-The 20-year-old Olympic gold medalist posted a photo to Instagram on Monday seemingly indicating that she’s now in a relationship.
+The 20-year-old Olympic gold medalist posted a photo to Instagram on Monday, seemingly indicating she’s now in a relationship.
 Biles didn’t identify the guy by name, but a deeper dive into social media reveals it’s Stacey Ervin, who also happens to be a U.S. gymnast.

 Biles revealed earlier this year on “Dancing with the Stars” that she never had a boyfriend in her life, so it’s nice to see her find someone worthy of the label.